 Social vulnerabilities (including, relationships, daily living, educational and occupational needs, employment/vocational needs, housing, finance)

-Referrals can be made by the Police, Crown Prosecution Service, primary and secondary care services, prison, probation and court, social services, solicitors, voluntary agencies and youth offending teams.
-Individuals can also refer themselves to the service
+If you want our help you can refer yourself.
+You can also ask someone at the custody suite or court to refer you.
+Referrals can be made by the Crown Prosecution Service, inpatient service, primary and secondary care services, the police, prison, probation and court, social services, solicitors, voluntary agencies and youth offending teams.

 Tel: 0113 376 0370